themue/site.themue.dev/content/post/2019-happy-birthday-little-gopher.md

 ![Gophers 10th Birthday ](https://blog.golang.org/10years/gopher10th-small.jpg)

-When Go started in 2009 I immediately started to experiment with it too.
-Reason has been my interest in. concurrent languages, l already used _Erlang/OTP_ the years before and so I quickly got the concepts of Go and have been quite happy with it.
+When Go started in 2009 I immediately started to dive into it too.
+Reason has been my interest in concurrent languages. l already used _Erlang/OTP_ the years before and so quickly got the concepts of Go.
 Talks, articles, and a book followed, and since 2011 I'm using Go professionally.
-Cloud provisioning, a logistics application based on micro-services, Ethereum, und Kubernetes, Googles language always has been a good companion.
+Cloud provisioning, a logistics application based on micro-services, Ethereum, and Kubernetes, Googles language always has been a good companion.
 And as you know you can find my private stuff labeled [Tideland](https://github.com/tideland/go).

 For German readers I wrote a little news about the last decade for [Heise Developer](https://www.heise.de/developer/meldung/Programmiersprache-Go-feiert-zehnten-Geburtstag-4583503.html).